admin-shell-io/id/aas/3/1/README.md

  [http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement](http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement) The AnnotatedRelationshipElement class as defined in IDTA-01001-3-1.

+## AnnotatedRelationshipElement/annotation
+ A data element that represents an annotation that holds for the relationship between the two elements

+ [http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement/annotation](http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement/annotation) The attribute annotation of the AnnotatedRelationshipElement class as defined in IDTA-01001-3-1.

 ## AnnotatedRelationshipElement/annotations
- Annotations that hold for the relationships between the two elements.
+  Set of [annotations](http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement/annotation) that hold for the relationship between the two elements

- [http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement/annotations](http://admin-shell.io/aas/3/1/AnnotatedRelationshipElement/annotations) The attribute annotation of the AnnotatedRelationshipElement class as defined in IDTA-01001-3-1.

 <!--- AssetAdministrationShell --->